cknoll/git-voting/README.md

     - Can be ignored.
 Just count all the votes.
 3. GR could inject manipulated commits or refuse to accept specific commits.
     - There should be multiple and independently controlled instances of GR.
 Each user can push their commit to several repos and check the integrity of those against each other.
-4. A single user could give their secret key to S1 which would allow S1 to decrypt all emails.
-    - There should be at least two instances of S1, each of which provides a mail server.
-The sensitive information sent out by S2 or S3 should be split up into blocks (after encryption) and sent over different routes to the user.
-The blocks are only combined at the user's device.
-    - Every entity must be strongly incentivized to immediately report if it obtains knowledge of a users private key (see immune system below).

 ## Claims

 1. Anonymity
     - Only the user knows their VAT because of random assignation, encrypted emails, and anonymous connections.
     - No single entity alone can break anonymity.
-Either S1 or S3 must conspire with S2 to do this.
+Either S1{a|b} or S3 must conspire with S2 to do this.
 It would be easy to add more independent data-mixing layers to increase the number of necessary participants in the conspiration.
 2. Trust:
     - Any fraud against the users is detectable, each single user can confirm that their vote is represented in the result.
     - The result cannot reasonably be disputed if the number of votes and valid confirmations matches.
 This can be checked by everyone.